 MOST IMPORTANT!
 Everyone MUST get the releases signed by EVERY PARENT/GUEST (child, family relative guests) – every parent or guest MUST sign and not cross anything out or they cannot play.
-(See PDF included at the end of this blog for waiver.)
+(See link at the end of this blog for waiver.)

 Parent Challenges are best done in 90 minutes – no longer – because risk of injury goes up.